 About the Lab

-Dr. Lenore Matthew, PhD, MSW is an expert in program evaluation research and evidence-based practice as well as trauma and grief.
-She is also a trained evidential medium.
+Lenore Matthew, PhD, MSW is an expert in program evaluation research and evidence-based practice as well as trauma and grief.

-Dr. Matthew's ability of mediumship suddenly awoke when her late husband suddenly passed.
+Dr. Matthew's intuitive abilities suddenly awoke when her late husband suddenly passed.
 The opening of her ability of mediumship and her late husband's passing opened her up to a path of holistic healing through a multitude of spiritual, intuitive, and mind/body practices.
 Through these practices, she has found deep healing at the mind, body, and soul, as well as joy and purpose.

 Previously, Dr. Matthew worked as a research and evaluation specialist with international humanitarian organizations, including the United Nations.
 Today, she blends her background as a researcher and social worker with her mediumship ability, to demonstrate that not only are psychic experiences real, but that they can also be profoundly healing.